Financial advice is an option that many consider, particularly in the lead up to retirement.

-It’s important to feel comfortable with your financial adviser and ensure that they have the right experience and qualifications to give you the level of service you need for the areas in which you need advice.
+It’s important to feel comfortable with your financial adviser and ensure that they have the right experience and qualifications to give you the service you need.

-For defined benefit advice, in the first instance you may wish to call us to speak with our Advice team for general advice and if needed, they can help refer you to an adviser who specialises in defined benefit arrangements.
+For defined benefit advice, in the first instance you may wish to call us to speak with the Advice team for general advice and if needed, they can help refer you to an adviser who specialises in defined benefit arrangements.

 If an adviser is not operating under a licence, do not deal with them.
 They are breaking the law and you will have little protection if things go wrong.

-To help make it even easier for you to seek financial advice about your super, we offer members the option to have the fees you agree with any licensed financial adviser of your choice for advice about your account in our fund deducted from your super account balance rather than your take-home pay.
-This can be a tax-effective way to pay for financial advice.
+To help make it even easier for you to seek financial advice about your super, we offer the option to have the fees you agree with any authorised financial adviser of your choice deducted from your super account balance rather than your take-home pay, when the advice is about your account in our fund.
+This may be a tax-effective way to pay for financial advice.

 For more information, including terms and conditions, refer to our request to pay advice fee form.